Before I get into this review I'd like to point out a few things.

 3. constructs discovering what it means to be 'alive'

-4. contradictory dwarves who find themselves as '
+4. contradictory dwarves who find themselves as 'scholarly warriors'

 5. an evil lair inside the giant skull of a long forgotten beast on a mountain top